greatwhite1969/practical-machine-learning/test.md

 ```
 The numeric-only structure of the training data was applied here for simplicity.
 Additionally,
-the user name and problem ID were included.
+the user name and problem ID were included for identification purposes.
 ```

 ## numeric only with name and problem id